 Begin to mix and get comfortable with the layout of DJ gear and software via your smartphone.

-Our WeDJ app mimics some of the traits of our hardware, featuring a 2-channel user interface with waveforms, play/cue buttons, tempo sliders, a crossfader, and jog wheels.
-Not only will you begin mixing, but you can also make your tracks unique by applying Hot Cues, loops, Pad FX and Combo FX.
-Download it to get a feel for blending beats before you take the next step.
+Our WeDJ app mimics some of the traits of our DJ hardware.
+Not only will it help you begin mixing, but you can also make your tracks unique with Hot Cues, loops, Pad FX, Transition FX (currently available on WeDJ for iPhone), and Combo FX.

-If you don’t think that free courses will give you the confidence to take your performances from the bedroom to the club, look for a DJ academy.
-From Udemy to DigitalDJTips, there are plenty of in-depth DJ programmes around.
-Here are two highlights.
+If you want to be able to interact with a tutor and share ideas with fellow students, look for a DJ academy or online DJ school.
+From Udemy to DigitalDJTips, there are plenty of in-depth programs around.
+Here are three highlights.

 When you sign up to one of Crossfader’s courses, you’ll join their online DJ community and be able to speak directly to your tutor via email.
-Along with that, you’ll have unlimited access to their range of video tutorials.
+Along with that, you’ll have unlimited access to the school’s range of video tutorials.
 All of the clips are filmed from above which makes it easy to follow along.
-They’ll teach you everything from beatmatching to scratching, and you’ll learn how to master our rekordbox music management software.
+They’ll teach you everything from beatmatching to scratching, and you’ll learn how to DJ with our rekordbox music management software.
 Their goal is to make you confident enough to play at parties and clubs by the end of your lessons.